-Despite the travel guitar market being quite niche, there are a growing number of manufacturers making reduced sized instruments in a range of styles.
-You can find travel guitars in both electric and acoustic form, and no matter what your taste is, you will find something to suit.
+Despite the travel guitar market being quite niche, there are a growing number of manufacturers making reduced-sized instruments in a range of styles.
+You can find travel guitars in both electric and acoustic forms, and no matter your taste, you will find something to suit you.
 These instruments are available in traditional, albeit smaller, styles, or in contemporary shapes designed to cut size and weight down to the bare minimum while still retaining playability.

 What Are The Features To Look For?

 You will also need to consider playability.
-It is all well and good buying a tiny guitar that you can take anywhere, but if it can’t hold a tune, or has an action high enough to drive a car under, it won’t be a pleasant playing experience, and you may not end up using it at all.
-Fortunately, there are many travel sized guitars on the market with great necks, solid tuning stability and, in some cases, even adjustable saddle height.
+It is all well and good to buy a tiny guitar that you can take anywhere, but if it can’t hold a tune, or has an action high enough to drive a car under, it won’t be a pleasant playing experience, and you may not end up using it at all.
+Fortunately, there are many travel-sized guitars on the market with great necks, solid tuning stability, and, in some cases, even adjustable saddle height.

 Next, consider the scale that you’d like to play with.
-There are reduced size travel guitars that closely resemble full sized ones, but in the process of shrinking the body, also reduced the scale.
-This isn’t a problem in and of itself, but if you’re a player with large hands, you may struggle with a reduced size fretboard.
-On the other hand, there are some incredibly creative designs that efficiently use every inch of available real estate and manage to cram full scale fretboards into “barely there” bodies.
+There are reduced-size travel guitars that closely resemble full-sized ones, but in the process of shrinking the body, also reduce the scale.
+This isn’t a problem in and of itself, but if you’re a player with large hands, you may struggle with a reduced-size fretboard.
+On the other hand, there are some incredibly creative designs that efficiently use every inch of available real estate and manage to cram full-scale fretboards into “barely there” bodies.